Guide to SMS for Ecommerce in 2022: Resources, Checklists, and Examples

-So, before you even begin to think through an SMS marketing strategy, start first with compliance.
+So, before you even begin to think through an SMS marketing strategy, start with compliance.

 Postscript helps you save time by automating TCPA compliance.
 Specifically, Postscript provides:

-- An automated opt-out and unsubscribe process (ie reply "Stop" to unsub).
+Automated opt-out and unsubscribe processes (e.g., Reply "Stop" to unsub).

-As mentioned earlier in this article, the best way to make SMS marketing work for your ecommerce brands is to set expectations well.
+As mentioned earlier in this article, the best way to make SMS marketing work for your ecommerce brands is to set appropriate expectations.

 This means that there are four steps to getting starting with an SMS marketing strategy:

-- Enable post-purchase customer support flows like, “How's it going with your purchase?”
+Enable post-purchase customer support flows like, “How are you liking your purchase?”

-- Launch basic marketing flows like a welcome series and an abandoned cart.
-On welcome messages, be sure to communicate how the channel will be used.
-For example, will you be sending important updates, VIP drops, etc?
+Launch basic marketing flows like a welcome series and an abandoned cart.
+In welcome messages, be sure to communicate how the channel will be used.
+For example, will you be sending important updates, VIP drops, or something else?
 This is where you begin to set expectations.

-This is important because this is setting the tone for how your brand communicates with the customer.
+This is important, because you're setting the tone for how your brand communicates with the customer.
 Start here, and it won’t be so jarring when you send additional information later.

 2. Determine when and why you will message.

 Will you be one of the brands that sets up conversational SMS marketing?
-If so, will you use bots or will you use people?
+If so, will you use bots or people to manage it?
 How will you fund that?
 These are all important questions to think through as you set up your SMS marketing strategy.

-If you aren’t going the conversational SMS marketing route, beyond order confirmation and shipping and delivery information, what and when will you send?
+If you aren’t going the conversational SMS marketing route, then beyond order confirmation and shipping and delivery information, what will you send — and when?

-3. Building your list and getting compliant opt-ins.
+3. Build your list and get compliant opt-ins.

-A huge part of your SMS marketing strategy is how you are going to build your SMS list and collect compliant opt-ins.
+A huge part of your SMS marketing strategy is determining how to build your SMS list and collect compliant opt-ins.